thephpleague/commonmark/docs/2.0/customization/slug-normalizer.md

 ## Configuration

-The `slug_normalizer` configuration section allows you to adjust these two options:
+The `slug_normalizer` configuration section allows you to adjust the following options:

 ### `instance`

 You can change the string that is used as the "slug" by setting the `instance` option to any class that implements `TextNormalizerInterface`.
+We provide a simple `SlugNormalizer` by default, but you may want to plug in a different library or create your own normalizer instead.

 For example, if you'd like each slug to be an MD5 hash, you could create a class like this: